ibm-mas/gitops-demo/README.md

   --mas-edition "essentials-maintenance"
 ```

-You will see the `manage.<cluster>.<instance>` application appear under `instance.<cluster>.<instance>`:
+You will see the **Manage Install** (`manage.<cluster>.<instance>`) application appear as child of the **Instance Root** application.

 ![instance root app after manage install](docs/screenshots/24-instance-root-manage-install.png)

 It will take around 10 minutes for the `manage.<cluster>.<instance>` application to become `Healthy`.
-You can safely proceed with the next steps of this demonstration before this happens.

 ## Activate Manage

-Now that its install configuration is in place, we can establish the configuration that will activate the Manage application and create a workspace.
+Now that the configuration **Manage Install** application is in place, we can establish the configuration that will activate the Manage application and create a workspace.

-> TODO: The `mas gitops-suite-app-config` command will:
+The `mas gitops-suite-app-config` is used to upsert MAS Application Workspace configurations to a list in the `/<account>/<cluster>/<instance>/ibm-mas-masapp-configs.yaml` file in your **Config Repository**.

+!!! warning
+    Support for multiple workspaces has been built into MAS GitOps configuration.
+However, as of MAS 9.0.0, most of the MAS Applications do not support multiple workspaces.
+For this reason, only a single workspace should be used for now.

-First, we need to generate some configuration artefacts for Manage.
-These will be included in the YAML configuration file in the **Config Repository**.
+Before we run the command, we need to generate some configuration artifacts for Manage.
+These will be included in the `/<account>/<cluster>/<instance>/ibm-mas-masapp-configs.yaml` file.

 ```bash